Blood Orange: Nutrition Facts, Benefits, And Recipes

 Image: Shutterstock

-Flavonoids are the main bioactive compounds in citrus fruits with multiple beneficial effects.
+Flavonoids are the main bioactive compounds in citrus fruits.
+They have multiple beneficial effects.
 They also have anti-diabetic properties.
 They regulate biomarkers associated with glycemic control, lipid profiles, renal function, hepatic enzymes, and antioxidant enzymes.
 Moreover, citrus flavonoids also modulate signaling pathways related to glucose uptake and insulin sensitivity (11).
 Hence, these flavonoids are considered promising anti-diabetic candidates.

 6. May Promote Skin Health